pratyushaj/exhaustivity/README.md

 * Michelle is a young professional.
 She is meeting a good friend this evening, who is a strong advocate for growing tomatoes.
 When they meet, they greet each other, and the friend asks about her garden.

-11. "I bought my sister a new perfume for her birthday"
+11. "I bought my sister a perfume for her birthday"
 * Michelle is a young professional.
 She is meeting a good friend this evening, whom she hasn't seen in a while.
 When they meet, they greet each other, and the friend asks what she got her sister for her birthday.

 * Michelle is a young professional.
 She is meeting a good friend this evening, who is a strong advocate for giving perfume as a gift.
 When they meet, they greet each other, and the friend asks about her sister's birthday gift.